 Item Description Folder Folder within the cabinet where the statement is stored.
 Origin Source of the statement.
 The Precise for Oracle Collector will automatically capture most statements when they are executing in Oracle, but some may be imported from source files or saved manually.
-Possible values are: Automatically collected Generated as related SQL Predicted plan (What-If) Entered by user Imported from source file Generated as related SQL by user Saved on Date that the statement was saved.
+Possible values are: Automatically collected Generated as related SQL Predicted plan (What-If) Intered by user Generated as related SQL by user Saved on Date that the statement was saved.
 Parsing Information Indicates whether Precise for Oracle has performed an extra level of parsing above that performed by Oracle to support more detailed analysis and syntax color highlighting.
 Comment User-defined comment that can be entered against a statement when it is saved. see "Editing the properties of a statement" on page 31.